This article was updated on August 29, 2018.

 To succeed, organizations often have to change.
 The type and degree of change varies, but a fundamental truth remains — businesses that stagnate can quickly sink under the weight of competitive pressure.
 Even with concerted reform efforts, some organizations aren't able to translate the desire for change into meaningful action.

-Forbes reports that when it comes to business transformation, many firms win small battles but ultimately lose the war.
+Forbes reports that when it comes to implementing change within a company, many firms win small battles but ultimately lose the war.
 Part of the problem stems from difficulty implementing change up front — communicating new expectations to employees, preparing infrastructure and clearing away legacy obstacles.

 So why is it so difficult to keep long-term change alive?